Research Program Presentations

 CAREER Proposal Bootcamp

-In collaboration with the Office of Strategic Research Initiatives, in the winter and spring we will also be providing a more intense preparation experience specifically targeted at NSF CAREER proposals.
-This will be a multi-part, university-wide activity that will include specific guidance on CAREER proposals, participation of senior mentors, tailored feedback, and mock panel reviews.
+In collaboration with the Office of Strategic Research Initiatives, in the winter and spring, we will also be providing a more intense preparation experience specifically targeted at NSF CAREER proposals.
+This will be a multi-part, university-wide activity that will include specific guidance on CAREER proposals, the participation of senior mentors, tailored feedback, and mock panel reviews.
 Watch this space for further details!

 Listed on this page are some general and some specific pointers to research opportunities available to Watson faculty.
 Many of these resources can be customized to search via keywords, geographic location, granting agencies, or other applicant qualifications.

 The federal government and some of the federal agencies issue strategic technology plans from time to time.
 The most recent plans issued by the White House are listed here.
 Consider these for long-term guidance: where might the federal funding resources be in one, two, or three years from now?